Think twice before scanning a QR code — it could lead to identity theft, FTC warns

 Scanning a QR code can expose you to identity theft, according to the Federal Trade Commission.

-QR codes, which store links and other information and which are readable by a smartphone camera, are today widely used at businesses including restaurants and a range of different retailers.
+Quick-response, or QR codes, which store links and other information and are readable by a smartphone camera, are today widely used at businesses including restaurants and a range of retailers.
 Over 94 million consumers will use their phone to scan a QR code this year, according to Insider Intelligence.

 The technology helps retailers by giving them insights into customer behavior, such as by linking a QR code to a store loyalty program.
 Yet while they offer a measure of convenience for customers and help enterprises do business, they can also give bad actors a stealthy tool for stealing consumers' personal information, the government watchdog warns.